 Landlords can’t legally circumvent the eviction process by taking the law into their own hands (known as a “self-help” eviction)—for example, by changing your locks (so you can’t enter your apartment) because you’re late in paying rent.
-For details on your state law, see Nolo’s State-by-State Rules on Illegal Eviction Procedures.
+For details on your state law, see Consequences of Illegal Evictions.

 It is also illegal in most states for landlords to evict you for a retaliatory reason—for example, because you exercised a legal right, such as complaining to a health inspector about unsafe conditions in your rental unit.
 For details on your rights against retaliatory eviction, see State Laws Prohibiting Landlord Retaliation.

 For the variety of legal grounds (or defenses) you may have to fight an eviction in your state—such as your landlord’s illegal use of self-help eviction procedures or acting in retaliation for you exercising a legal right.